Member Organizations

 International Financial Reporting Standards

-The Business Corporations Regulations and securities legislation require companies to prepare financial statements in accordance with Canadian generally accepted accounting principles (Canadian GAAP) as set out in the CPA Canada Handbook – Accounting.
-The Accounting Standards Board (AcSB) an independent body, sets accounting standards for all entities outside of the public sector.
-This includes separate accounting standards for publicly accountable enterprises (PAE), private enterprises, not-for-profit organizations, and pension plans.
-AcSB has adopted IFRS, as issued by the IASB, to be applied for PAEs, which are defined as entities, other than not-for-profit organizations, that have issued, or are in the process of issuing, debt or equity instruments that are, or will be, outstanding and traded in a public market, or hold assets in a fiduciary capacity for a broad group of outsiders as one of their primary businesses.
-The IFRS are in Part I of the CPA Canada Handbook.
+- Publicly accountable enterprises (PAE) apply the IFRS Standards in Part I of the Handbook.
+The AcSB endorses IFRS Standards, as issued by the IASB, following its due process.
+PAEs, which are defined as entities other than not-for-profit organizations, that have issued, or are in the process of issuing, debt or equity instruments that are, or will be, outstanding and traded in a public market or hold assets in a fiduciary capacity for a broad group of outsiders as one of their primary businesses);

 Current Status: Adopted